sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-androids-sector.md

 Start up vague arête and continue, with care, past prominent hollow flake.

 **13. The Rotten Word (6c+)**
-Line of staples to right.
 Hard and fingery low down.
-Finish on arête
+Finish on the arête.

 **14. Decaydance (6c)**
-Follow the hangers left of prominent cracked pillar to fine open finish on headwall.
+Blind climbing in a fine position up the blank looking, grey headwall.
+From the good break below the headwall make a long move up to an edge and reach R to a good hold.

+**Order Number 59 (6b+)**
+Retrobolted trad line climbing up the yellow headwall R of Decaydance.
+At the headwall move L to a line of flat holds leading up.
+It's also possible to pull up R at the start of the headwall which is slightly easier.

-**15. A Right Earful (6a+)  *&starf;** *
+**15. A Right Earful (6a+)  *&starf;***
 Start up prominent right facing corner and crack line.
 Swing left onto a ledge and continue to tricky finish.

 **16. Clean Your Mouth Out (6c+)  *&starf;***